HenkeQuest/QuestMVC/README.md

 * Content: I have 2 parents.
 * Type: page
 * Filter: htmlpurify

-After you clicked on "Create" you reseved a ID to this page.
-It is shown in the adress field.
-Put that number in minde.
+After you clicked "Create" you received a ID to this page.
+It is shown in the address field.
+Put that number in mind.

-Then you nede to create a method in `site/src/Mycontroller/Mycontroller.class.php` like this:
+Then you need to create a method in `site/src/Mycontroller/Mycontroller.class.php` like this:
 ```
 /**
  * My parents page.